Pores — your skin is covered in them. These tiny holes are everywhere, covering the skin of your face, arms, legs, and everywhere else on your body.

 Clay masks work to minimize pores by drying out the sebum underneath your pores, as well as sticking to impurities and pulling them out as the mask dries.
 Try a clay mask two to three times per week as part of your facial cleansing routine.

 7. Try a chemical peel

 If your pores look enlarged because your skin is producing too much sebum, it might be time to try a chemical peel.
-Peels with hyaluronic acid can help regulate sebum production, and peels with salicylic acid promote the growth of new skin cells to replace older, damaged cells.
+Peels with can help regulate sebum production, and peels with salicylic acid promote the growth of new skin cells to replace older, damaged cells.
 Use these peels in moderation, because over time they can make your skin more sensitive to sunburns.

 There are plenty of products and home remedies that claim to make your pores appear smaller.
 The key to finding what works for you may depend on figuring out what causes your pores to look enlarged.
 Is it oily skin?
 Sweat?
 Environmental toxins?
 Skin that needs to be exfoliated?
 Maybe it’s just genetics!
 Some treatments will work better than others, so experiment a bit until you find what works for you.

 Whatever is causing your pores to appear enlarged, remember that having pores and producing sweat are both perfectly natural and necessary for your body to function.
 They’re signs that your body is working the way that it’s supposed to.
 Whether your pores are hyper-visible or just seem to be looking bigger than you’d like, they’re a part of your body and essential to your body’s largest organ — your skin.